Slow Cooker Beef Stew

 Key Ingredients & Substitutions

-Beef chuck: This cut is perfect because it becomes tender and juicy when slow-cooked.
+- This cut is perfect because it becomes tender and juicy when slow-cooked.
 If you can’t find chuck, brisket or round roast work well too.

-Carrots and potatoes: These add heartiness and sweetness.
+- These add heartiness and sweetness.
 Yukon gold or red potatoes are my favorite for stew since they hold their shape better than russets.

-Beef broth & tomato elements: Beef broth gives rich flavor, but vegetable broth is a good swap for a lighter version.
+- Beef broth gives rich flavor, but vegetable broth is a good swap for a lighter version.
 Tomato sauce adds depth—canned crushed tomatoes or fresh tomatoes also work.

-Herbs and seasonings: Thyme, rosemary, and bay leaves create classic stew flavor.
+- Thyme, rosemary, and bay leaves create classic stew flavor.
 Use fresh herbs if you have them but adjust the amount since they’re stronger than dried.

 How Do You Get Tender, Flavorful Beef in a Slow Cooker Stew?